-It can happen in life to feel overwhelmed and to lose touch with inner feelings and emotions.
-There could be times when life is stressful and communication with others can be difficult.
-Sometimes separation, bereavement, loss, worries and sadness can become unmanageable, while at other times dissatisfaction, anger and frustration can lead towards a vicious circle of self-destructive behaviour.
-The sense of feeling stuck, frozen, numbed, withdraw, panicky and overly anxious could be symptoms of past unresolved trauma that may interfere with the quality of living.
+There are many personal reasons that bring people to counselling.
+There could be times when life is stressful and communication with others can become difficult.
+Sometimes separation, bereavement, loss, isolation, worries and sadness can become unmanageable, while at other times dissatisfaction, anger and frustration can lead towards a vicious circle of unhelpful coping mechanisms.

 I am a fully qualified Counsellor specialised in mental health issues.
 Following the completion of a BSc (hons) Degree in Psychology, I obtained a BACP recognised Diploma in Counselling.
 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and I am an accredited member of the National Counselling Society.